top of page

 Dr. Martha Burk:

 Hell yes.
-That's a short answer.
+That's the short answer.
 Yeah.
 And believe me, I got lot of death threats.
 When I went down there to protest, I was in a bulletproof vest, and I had hired bodyguards.
 That's how passionate some of the anti-women people were.
 So yeah, I think it was groundbreaking in terms of not only taking on the corporate sponsors, but 300 corporations that the CEOs were members.

 Dusty Weis:

-So as Martha Burk and the National Council of Women's Organizations gained ground in the court of public opinion, Ben Deutsch and the team at Coca-Cola leveraged their influence behind-the-scenes, trying to eke out a public relations win for the company that still put them on the right side of history.
+So as Martha Burk and the National Council of Women's Organizations gained ground in the court of public opinion, Ben Deutsch and the PR team at Coca-Cola were fighting their own battle behind-the-scenes.

 Ben Deutsch:

-The first move is have Augusta National basically fix the problem, so that what our first discussions with Augusta was, "Guys, we really need you to help resolve this.
+The first move is to have Augusta National basically fix the problem, so that’s what our first discussions with Augusta was, "Guys, we really need you to help resolve this.
 We need to you to take a position, to take an action, to engage in discussion," blah, blah, whatever it may be.

 Dusty Weis: